Rent safe and private dog parks hosted by locals

 Popular kinds of homemade dog treats

 Most homemade dog treats are baked.
-Some pet parents love to dehydrate leftover meats, too — or freeze soft foods into bite-sized chunks.
-Here are some common varieties of homemade treats!
+Some pet parents love to dehydrate leftover meats, too—or even freeze soft foods into bite-sized chunks.

 Small training treats

 These treats are small and usually low in calories, making them perfect for training sessions.
-Dehydrated meat broken into tiny pieces works especially well.

-Larger treats for special occasions
+Larger treats, like cakes, for special occasions

 Homemade healthy treat recipes

-The options are endless.
-Here are a few favorite homemade dog treat recipes to start with!
+The options are endless!
+Here are a few favorite homemade dog treat recipes to start with.

-Simple recipe for dehydrated meat treats
+1) Simple recipe for dehydrated meat treats

 Dehydrating meat at home to make dog treats is a straightforward process.
 Here's a basic guide!